 Architecture at The Cass provides you with the practical skills and confidence needed to excel in the profession.
 Teaching staff come from some of London’s most exciting architectural practices and combine experimentation and research with extensive practical experience.
 As a student, you'll also have access to the amazing range of specialist analogue and digital workshops at The Cass.

 Our graduates go on to work as architects, architectural assistants, interior designers, urban designers or in related fields such as research, journalism and procurement.
 We enjoy close links with the people and organisations that shape London.
 Our Live Projects happen locally and around the world, currently in places such as India, Nepal, Japan, Sierra Leone, Russia, and Brazil.

+The School is housed in Calcutta House in Aldgate.
 You'll benefit from our central London location and its close proximity to internationally renowned creative and industry hubs.
 The School's extensive networks and teaching practitioners will encourage you to expand your knowledge and skills through lectures, events and practical advice, leaving you with excellent career prospects.

 Architecture Undergraduate Studios

 Studio 01 is looking at the contribution architecture makes to the life of a place.

 Studio 02: After City: Assemblage, Incrementalism and Infrastructures

 Colin O’Sullivan and Charlotte Harris